mosets/docs/what-is-new.md

 ## Featuring a Listing in Front-end {#feature-listing-front-end}

  Featuring a listing has always been a privilege for administrator in back-end.
 Mosets Tree 3.9 introduces support for listing owner to feature their own listing in front-end.

+## Joomla Update Support {#joomla-update-support}

+ Mosets Tree 3.9.6 introduces Joomla Update support through the use of Access Key.
+Easily check for Mosets Tree update and update your Mosets Tree on site in 2 clicks.
+For more information, please refer to the [Access Key documentation]({{version}}/access-key).

 ## Miscellaneous {#misc}